BLUFOR-Studio/blufor-studio.github.io/content/posts/intro/index.md

 releasing most of the stuff we will be commenting on here, it's still worth giving a *first impression* as to what our aim actually is, so you can properly judge beforehand if **OPFOR** is your kind of game, or not.

+### Realism, or immersion?
+Although we clearly ain't conformist in the slightest, sometimes *sacrifices must be made*.
+While we try to achieve the best results on both of these categories, if we ever need to prioritize one of them above the other it'll be done so in a way that ensures **the most coherent feel gameplay-wise**.
+In other words, we will try to adequate to reality and also provide an enjoyable experience, but we prioritize *"the game feel"* over *"pinpoint realistic accuracy"* if we find ourselves in an extreme case.
+For example, making the game completely HUD-less from a first-person perspective could be troublesome for a handful of features, but we aim to **minimize its use on the game** and also design it in a way that blends with it in order to maximize immersion whenever possible.

+### On the topic of graphics...
+It's pretty much standard issue these days to see milsim games showing off their *hyper-realistic high fidelity assets* in all their glory, and while that's not necessarily bad in and on itself, we believe it's a *poor decision* to operate ourselves in such fashion.
+Not only that'd make asset creation take a **considerably longer time** to do, but it'd also have a **negative impact in performance** for lower end devices, newer graphical fidelity technologies could **leave it deprecated** and it'd not "stand out" on that aspect, amongst other issues.